 In particular, we discuss WP Tasty, which has been used by a number of high-profile food blogs, including Fit Foodie Finds, Cookies & Cups, Spaceships & Laser Beams, and Host the Toast, among others.

-To learn more, we spoke with WP Tasty product manager, web developer, and food blogger Raquel Smith about the whole story – and how one experiment with monetizing a food blog led to a fully-fledged software business.
+To learn more, we spoke with the team about how one experiment with monetizing a food blog led to a fully-fledged software business.

 It all started with one basic thing.